Airplane game

-The airplane game, also known as the Plane Game, was a style of pyramid scheme in the 1980s first active in North America and then in Western Europe.
+The airplane game, also known as the plane game, is a style of pyramid scheme first recorded in the 1980s in North America and later Western Europe.

 The common version of the system involved joining an "airplane" by paying a "pilot" to become one of eight "passengers".
-Passengers who started at the fourth step paid to join.
-Already on the airplane were four "flight attendants" who were a step ahead, and two "co-pilots" next in line behind the pilot.
+Already on the airplane were four "flight attendants" who were a step ahead, and two "co-pilots" next in line behind the pilot, thus the new passenger is fourth in the hierarchy.
 Once a pilot collected $12,000 from passengers to retire, the group split into two "airplanes", with each co-pilot becoming the pilot of the new airplane, taking half the participants and promoting everyone a level.
 Bringing in new passengers sped up everyone's progression towards retiring as a pilot.
 However, the structure of the scheme results in a participant losing the entire payment unless 14 new participants join.

-The scheme had spread from New York to Texas to California then South Florida by early 1987, with police raiding meetings in all four states, and reports of more airplane schemes operating in Dallas.
+The scheme had spread from New York to Texas to California to South Florida by early 1987, with police raiding meetings in all four states, and reports of more airplane schemes operating in Dallas.
 In Miami-Dade County, Florida, at least one recruiting session was reported with 1,000 attendees.
 Though common versions at the time required passengers to pay $1,500 to receive $12,000 as a pilot, some airplanes were being run with $5,000 passengers and a $40,000 pilot payout.

+Other names

 The scheme has also gone by the names Concorde and Golden Galaxy with similar names for the steps.
-Cash Club, Victoria operated in the same way but with different amounts and the steps renamed to "club member", "committee member", "vice-president", and "president".
+Cash Club, Victoria operated in the same way but with different amounts and the steps were renamed to "club member", "committee member", "vice-president", and "president".
 "Krona Klub" was a similar scheme with more complex payout rules, as was a so-called game variously called "Cosmic Adventure", "Flying Saucer", or "Flying Starship".